Northrop Grumman RQ-180: Development

 According to Aviation Week, the secret development of the RQ-180 explains public statements of USAF officials calling for penetrating intelligence, surveillance and reconnaissance (ISR) capabilities with no public acknowledgement of an effort to create one.
-It may explain the service's lack of commitment for the RQ-4 Global Hawk and instead favoring of higher priority "classified platforms".
+It may explain the service's lack of commitment to the RQ-4 Global Hawk and instead favoring higher priority "classified platforms".
 The USAF also does not want to buy and maintain large numbers of MQ-1 Predator and MQ-9 Reaper systems in order to have an aircraft that would have the ability to penetrate denied airspace and persistently provide ISR coverage.
-The RQ-180 may also be responsible for the termination of the Next-Generation Bomber program in 2009 from costs, and the emergence of the follow-on Long Range Strike Bomber (LRS-B) program that would be cheaper and work with the UAV.
+The RQ-180 may also be responsible for the termination of the Next-Generation Bomber program in 2009 due to costs, and the emergence of the follow-on Long Range Strike Bomber (LRS-B) program that would be cheaper and work with the UAV.
 The USAF MQ-X program that was to find a platform to replace the Reaper may have been cancelled in 2012 because of the RQ-180.

 Creation of the RQ-180 is believed to be related to the LRS-B program, which will have a new strategic bomber operate with a "family of systems" including a Long Range Stand Off Weapon, conventional Prompt Global Strike missiles, and electronic attack and ISR platforms; the RQ-180 would appear to fill the electronic attack and ISR roles.
 On October 27, 2015, the LRS-B development contract was also awarded to Northrop Grumman.

 Lockheed Martin is developing its own solution to the problem of operating an ISR in defended airspace, known as the SR-72, that relies on flying at hypersonic speeds.
-Northrop Grumman's stealth design was seen as less susceptible to acquisition problems and risky technologies and could be put into service sooner, as soon as 2015.
-A hypersonic reconnaissance aircraft would have inferior stealth features due to heat stress on radar absorbent materials and would thus be detected earlier.
+Northrop Grumman's stealth design was seen as less susceptible to acquisition problems and risky technologies and could be put into service sooner, as early as 2015.
+A hypersonic reconnaissance aircraft would have inferior stealth features due to heat stress on radar-absorbent materials and would thus be detected earlier.
 Moving targets could change position before the SR-72 could reach them.